GECKODocs/docs2/docs/tasks.md

 A date-picker whereby tasks with a due date on or after the selected date will be displayed.
 - **Due Date to**
 A date-picker whereby tasks with a due date on or before the selected date will be displayed.
+- **ID**
+A search field where you can type tasks IDs to find specific tasks.
 - **Tasks with comments**
 A checkbox allowing the option to only display tasks with comments.
 - **Tasks with files**